 Beijing reports 50 new confirmed local COVID-19 cases

-BEIJING, May 19 (Xinhua) -- Beijing reported 50 new confirmed locally transmitted COVID-19 cases and five local asymptomatic cases on Wednesday, the Beijing municipal health commission said Thursday.
+BEIJING, May 20 (Xinhua) -- Beijing reported 50 new confirmed locally transmitted COVID-19 cases and 12 local asymptomatic cases on Thursday, the Beijing municipal health commission said Friday.

-Four out of these 50 confirmed local cases live on the Fangshan district campus of the Beijing Institute of Technology.

 Photos